rhirama/mage-the-ascension-fvtt/README.md

-# mage-the-ascension-fvtt
+# Mage The Ascension for FoundryVTT
-Adaptation of the Mage The Awakening system for Foundry VTT, available in https://gitlab.com/MarlQ/mta; to Mage The Ascension
+Adaptation of the Mage The Awakening system for FoundryVTT, available in https://gitlab.com/MarlQ/mta; to Mage The Ascension.

+# Credits
+ - Marcel Quanz' Mage The Awakening 2e for FoundryVTT: https://gitlab.com/MarlQ/mta